flipperbw/FantasyPlus/README.md

 Future Ideas
 ------
-* Support Yahoo, NFL, and Fleaflicker
+* Support NFL, Fleaflicker, and others
 * Give the option to select which experts you want
 * Add more projected sources, especially for defense